gongxinheng/prework-repo/README.md

 Then I was not able to delete the data from DB because I used index of the item instead of auto-increamtal ID.
 After using the ID field, I realized I also needed a model to store the list item and made it Serializable for intent to carry.
 I also encountered crashes caused by some silly SQL syntax errors.
+* Using DialogFragment is a bit intricate.
+Spent some time on reading the document.

 ## License